 Dr. Maria Montessori once wrote: “Education is not something which the teacher does … it is a natural process which develops spontaneously in the human being.
 It is not acquired by listening to words, but in virtue of experiences in which the child acts on his environment.”

-At Starwood Montessori, we strongly encourage you to complete an observation of your child in their environment prior to parent conferences, held twice a year.
-This will give you a clearer understanding of not only what your child is learning, but also how your child interacts with his or her environment.
+At Starwood Schools, we strongly encourage you to complete an observation of your child in their environment prior to conferences, held twice a year.
+This will give you a clearer understanding of not only what your child is learning, but also how your child interacts with their environment.

 To help guide classroom observation, we will provide you with a handout that you will find useful as you prepare for discussion at the parent conferences.
 To help make the observation process more authentic, a double-sided window is available that affords parents a view of the classroom without being visible to their children.

 You may be surprised by what this fly-on-the-wall perspective can teach you about your child.
 Careful observation will provide you clues into your child’s learning style that will help you channel their experience at home.
 Your observations may also lead to questions that you can discuss with the guides at the conferences.